 Author: Chris Boggs

 A pandemic is defined as, an outbreak of a disease that occurs over a wide geographic area and affects an exceptionally high proportion of the population."
-Because news outlets live by the moto, If it bleeds, it leads," anytime more than 27 people contract a disease, the media dub it a pandemic.
-My apologies, my intent is not necessarily the denigration of the news media by accusing them of blowing things out of proportion to attract viewers, my purpose is to answer the question, what makes an illness an occupational illness" and compensable under workers' compensation?
+Does a pandemic make an illness an occupational illness" and compensable under workers' compensation?

 Two tests must be satisfied before an illness or disease qualifies as occupational and thus compensable under workers' compensation: